AyronK/asp-net-react-identity-sqlite-template/README.md

 #### Backend
 _Powered by ASP.NET 5_
    - **SQLite integration**
-     SQLite is used due to being more lightweight for smaller applications and easier to deploy to production without excessive funds.
+     Thi application uses SQLite because it is more lightweight for smaller applications and easier to deploy to production without excessive funds.
    - **ASP.NET Identity**
      Integrated use of ASP.NET Identity library
         - SQLite was chosen as a primary database for the template.
 It can be switched to other DB easily.
         - Generated Identity views in a separate project `MoneyTale.Web.Identity` for easy control over those views.
    - **Entity Framework**
      An entry point for full usage in the application.
-It is also required to work with ASP.NET Identity.
-Set up to use SQLite as it was chosen as a primary database for the template.
+In addition, ASP.NET Identity required it to deploy its schema.
+EF was set up to use SQLite as it was chosen as a primary database for the template.
 My choice is to use Entity Framework for Identity and maintaining changes to database schema only.
 You can choose it for data querying as well or choose any other library.
    - **Swagger**
      Integrated Swagger usage.
 See "Important endpoint" section to get started.
 You can also import generated OpenAPI3.0 file into a Postman or other API consuming application supporting OpenAPI3.0.
    - **Docker**